The whole point of marketing is to generate a high Return On Investment (ROI).

 Whereas a digital marketing strategy will aim to simply “increase sales”, performance marketing will instead focus on optimising predictable outcomes such as increasing clicks, increasing subscriptions or sharing your content.

-If that action is fulfilled, the performance marketing campaign is immediately successful, which makes keeping track of your ROI and your growth much easier, compared to traditional digital marketing.
+If that action is fulfilled, the performance marketing campaign is immediately successful, which makes keeping track of your digital ROI and your growth much easier, compared to traditional digital marketing.

 Performance marketing also allows you to keep track of your money and ad spend much more straightforwardly.
 Smaller businesses love performance marketing because of this!